The stress on Carers during COVID-19 has been great and could, sadly, affect their own mental well-being.

-Insomnia presentation and workshop for patients of Langley Medical Practice on Monday 3rd December at 6.30pm.
+Insomnia presentation (PowerPoint) and workshop for patients of Langley Medical Practice on Monday 3rd December at 6.30pm.

-Treating minor health conditions is changing to Self-Care, click here for a patient leaflet regarding conditions treated with over the counter medicines at your local pharmacy and no longer available on prescription.
+Treating minor health conditions is changing to Self-Care at your local pharmacy and no longer available on prescription.
+See this patient leaflet regarding conditions treated with over the counter medicines.
 The Self-Care Forum also has some very useful information.

 New NHS Hearing Aid User Drop-in Clinic

 First Monday of the month (except bank holidays) 2-3pm on the first floor at Surbiton Health Centre.
-Click here for more information.
+See the Surgery Newsletter for more information.

 We are introducing in-house testing with our practice nurses, this will be available on a referral basis by our GPs for a 20 minute hearing test with the nurse team.